 The centre area is where you will be dragging and dropping your variables onto different areas, such as rows and columns, or to vary marks like colour or size by your variable, or to filter by a variable.
 In terms of Tableau terminology, those areas that say filters or pages are called shelves, the marks area is called a card, and when the variables show up in those areas, they are called pills (as they are shaped like a pill).

 We loaded in some data that contains average monthly rainfall by country (looking at data from 1901 to 2015).
 So let’s create a bar graph with the month along the x-axis and average rainfall along the y-axis.
 Drag the Month variable (in the Dimensions section on the left) to the Columns section and Rainfall (mm) (in the Measures section on the left) variable to the Rows section.

 You can see that when we dragged rainfall, it automatically summarized it by adding up all the rainfall averages for all the countries.
 We can change this to average.
 Right-click on the SUM(Rainfall (mm)) pill in the Rows section, go to the Measure (Sum) menu and pick Average.
 You will notice that the y-axis in the resulting graph will have changed.

 Right now our graph is showing data combined for all of our countries, but let’s say we just want it to show one of them.
 Drag the Country variable over to the Filters shelf and select one country from the list – let’s pick India.
 Click OK.

 Now we have a bar graph showing the average rainfall in millimetres for India by month.

-Next let’s look at the Marks card.
-You should see 5 boxes labelled Color, Size, Label, Detail, and Tooltip.
+Next, let’s look at the Marks card.
+You should see 5 boxes labeled Color, Size, Label, Detail, and Tooltip.
 You can use these to customize your visualization.

 Click on Color, and change the colour of the bars to a different shade of blue.